Academic Symposium Technologies of Expertise as Technologies of Authorization

-The Global Governance Centre at the Graduate Institute in collaboration with NORRAG is organizing the Academic Symposium Technologies of Expertise as Technologies of Authorization: An Interdisciplinary Exploration of the Mobilization, Production and Impact of Technologies of Expertise by International Organizations, which will be held at The Graduate Institute, Geneva, on May 24 and 25.
-The event, which is co-sponsored by the Swiss National Science Foundation, is organized by Annabelle Littoz-Monnet, Professor and Co-Director of the Global Governance Centre at The Graduate Institute, and Gita Steiner-Khamsi, Professor and Director of NORRAG at the Graduate Institute and Professor at Teachers College, Columbia University.
+The Global Governance Centre at the Graduate Institute in collaboration with NORRAG organized the Academic Symposium Technologies of Expertise as Technologies of Authorization: An Interdisciplinary Exploration of the Mobilization, Production and Impact of Technologies of Expertise by International Organizations, which took place at The Graduate Institute, Geneva, on May 24 and 25 2018.
+The event, which is co-sponsored by the Swiss National Science Foundation, was organized by Annabelle Littoz-Monnet, Professor and Co-Director of the Global Governance Centre at The Graduate Institute, and Gita Steiner-Khamsi, Professor and Director of NORRAG at the Graduate Institute and Professor at Teachers College, Columbia University.

-International and Swiss scholars will come together to present their research, identify common research trajectories, and determine a larger joint research agenda around three main research questions:
+International and Swiss scholars came together to present their research, identify common research trajectories, and determine a larger joint research agenda around three main research questions:

 - Typology: How are technologies of expertise mobilized by international organizations and how do they differ in terms of type of organization and sector?